EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![drag the file into the browser window](datahub-drag-file.png)

-Opening or downloading a file simply requires double clicking on the file in the file window. \*Make sure that the popups for this browser window are not blocked, and unblock them if necessary.{{% /alert %}}
+Opening or downloading a file simply requires double clicking on the file in the file window.
+{{% alert title="Note" color="info" %}} Make sure that the popups for this browser window are not blocked, and unblock them if necessary.{{% /alert %}}

 ## Direct access via POSIX